 1/4 cup chopped cilantro (optional) or substitute parsley

 *I recommend a small cauliflower head for this recipe, which equals about 4-5 cups of cauliflower florets.

 How to make

-In a large pot, heat the avocado oil or vegetable broth over high heat.
-Add the mustard seeds and leek.
-Sauté for 2-3 minutes, stirring once or twice.
+Heat a large stockpot over medium-high heat.
+Add the oil (or broth), mustard seeds and leek.
+Cook for 2–3 minutes, stirring until the onions are translucent.

-Boil then reduce the heat to a simmer and cook until the cauliflower is tender, about 10 minutes.
+Bring the mixture to a boil then reduce the heat to simmer and cook until the cauliflower is tender, about 10 minutes.